 - Exposure to procedures, including: central access, chest tube placement, wound debridements, and tracheostomies

 You are expected to be part of the Intensive Care Unit (ICU) team by participating in ICU rounds, presenting, and managing first hand (with assistance) a few ICU patients.
 You must be involved and learn ICU procedures.
-You are expected to take p.m. call with the team two nights a week.
+You are encouraged to take p.m. call at the discretion of the team during the rotation.

 Method of evaluation

 The consulting staff and residents will evaluate you based on your day-to-day performance.
-In addition, you are expected to give a 10-minute presentation on a topic of your choice to the clerkship chair or one of the other consultants you work with.
+In addition, you are expected to give a 10-minute presentation on a topic of your choice to one of the consultants you work with.